apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/documentmk.md

 Please note that unlocking an upgrade is only possible when all cluster nodes are inactive, otherwise the command will refuse to change the format version.

+See also detailed instructions for various [upgrade](document/upgrade.html) paths.

 ## <a name="secondary-store"></a> Secondary Store

 `@since Oak 1.6`